nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Tag Nomenclature.md

 #status
 - This needs to be written well
 - I will be making changes as the workshop progresses on
+- Right now, I have created the tags #status/1️⃣stage-1 & #status/1️⃣stage-2
+	- `#status/1️⃣stage-1` will be added to all

 #action/❓question